nosana-ci/docs.nosana.io/docs/test-grid-spec.md

 4. **Sound Quality:** Ensure you are using a microphone for high-quality audio in the video.
 5. **Task Demonstration:** The video must effectively demonstrate the successful completion of the task from start to finish.
 7. **Quality Evaluation:** The quality will be evaluated by the Nosana core team
-8. **Timeline:** All video submissions must be made before the end of the testnet
+8. **Timeline:** All video submissions must be made before the end of the Test Grid

 ---

 **Written Content Requirements:**

-1. **Language:** Written content language is at your discretion as long as it is well-written and demonstrates a high level of proficiency.
+1. **Language:** Written content language is at your discretion, as long as it is well-written and demonstrates a high level of proficiency.
 2. **Platform:** Written content must be published as a tweet thread, blog post, or any other appropriate platform.
 3. **Quality:** Ensure the written content is clear, well-structured, and provides valuable information.
 4. **Task Description:** Clearly describe the task or topic covered in the content.